 Apple cider vinegar is another powerful antibacterial agent that may assist with relief from a cellulitis infection.
-In addition to its ability to fight the infection, its properties will normally offer relief from itching and inflammation secondary to the infection.
+In addition to its ability to fight the infection, apple cider vinegar powder properties will normally offer relief from itching and inflammation secondary to the infection.
 It is most effective when a few drops are mixed with water and consumed daily until resolution of the infection (x).

 Other Home Remedies

-Additional home remedy options for treating cellulitis include tea tree oil, calendula, oil of oregano, manuka honey, fenugreek, Echinacea, and activated charcoal.
+Additional home remedy options for treating cellulitis include tea tree oil, calendula, oil of oregano, manuka honey, fenugreek powder, Echinacea extract powder, and activated charcoal.
 As many of these home remedies have been established throughout the years, supplements that extract their most powerful antibacterial agents have become available for use.
 This allows for ease with direct application, ensuring all potential benefits are concentrated on fighting the infection (x).